What are the seven rules for forming verbs?

 – Provide examples and expressions for each rule

-Although a number of important rules for correctly determining the forms and functions of verbs have already been discussed in Lessons 1, 2 and 3, this fourth lesson next aims to explore seven additional rules that if followed should greatly help to improve academic success.
+Although a number of important rules for correctly determining the forms and functions of verbs have already been discussed in Chapters 1, 2 and 3, this fourth chapter next aims to explore seven additional rules that if followed should greatly help to improve academic success.
 Each of the seven considerations below are provided with examples and explanations that can be referred back to in the future.